Sanjeet3065/Sanjeet3065/README.md

 ### 💊 Online Pharmacy Website

-*A full-stack web application designed to provide an online platform for browsing and managing pharmacy products.*
+<i>A full-stack web application designed to provide an online platform for browsing and managing pharmacy products.</i>

 ### 🛠️ Tech Stack